Azure/azure-sdk-for-js/packages/arm-subscriptions/README.md

 });
 ```

-### browser - Authentication, client creation and listLocations subscriptions as an example written in javascript.
+### browser - Authentication, client creation and list operations as an example written in javascript.

 - index.html
 ```html